hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 ===============

 The standard use cases provided as a part of this guide are two primary use cases that have been developed to date.
-We are also developing standard use cases that identify the data points need for both BPI-2101 certificate of completion and the required data points to complete a DOE's HESorce.
-Each use case only uses a fraction of the HPXML standards.
+Standard use cases that identify the data points need for both BPI-2101 certificate of completion and the required data points to complete a DOE's HEScore are in development.
+Each use case only uses a fraction of the HPXML standards [IS "STANDARDS" THE RIGHT TERM HERE?
+WOULDN'T "METRICS" OR "FIELDS" OR "ELEMENTS" BE MORE APPROPRIATE?].
 Over time, more use cases will be developed to meet market needs.

 A full list of HPXML data elements that can currently be incorporated into use